ALTinners/nghttp2/doc/sources/nghttpx-howto.rst

 (e.g., squid, traffic server).
 So HTTP/1 request must include absolute URI in request line.

-By default, frontend connection is encrypted, this mode is also called secure proxy.
+By default, frontend connection is encrypted.
+So this mode is also called secure proxy.
 If nghttpx is linked with spdylay, it supports SPDY protocols and it works as so called SPDY proxy.

 With ``--frontend-no-tls`` option, SSL/TLS is turned off in frontend connection, so the connection gets insecure.

-The backend must be HTTP/1 proxy server.  nghttpx only supports 1 backend server address.
+The backend must be HTTP/1 proxy server.  nghttpx supports multiple backend server addresses.
 It translates incoming requests to HTTP/1 request to backend server.
 The backend server performs real proxy work for each request, for example, dispatching requests to the origin server and caching contents.